Alemi7523/Alemi7523.github.io/index.md

 |Togedemaru         |5     |Togedemaru     |5     |**Nuzleaf**      |2     |            |       |
 |Plusle             |2     |Minun          |2     |                 |      |            |       |
 |**Nuzleaf**        |2     |**Nuzleaf**    |2     |                 |      |            |       |

+Soon after reaching the central area, you will see an overworld Emolga.
+We need one to show the painter, so catch one.
+There are also a couple of overworld Flabebe here.
+Regardless of how they are seen overworld, they can be any flower color.
+There is also a couple of overworld Pidove, and an overworld Hoot-hoot, but they are more to the east, and for now, let’s go west.

+It is possible find a ranger that gift you a ***Persim Berry***, but it is random if she appears or not.

+Continue west to find another of the items that can be several things.
+This is ONE of the following: ***Poké Ball***, ***Leppa Berry***, ***Super Potion***, ***Full Heal***.
+Now go up and talk with the girl in front of the blocked bridge.

 **The guide is still work-in progress, so from here onwards, iy isn't available yet, but thee Karma files and some 13.5 new quests are available although may not be complete with all details.**